pokke1/WhistleX/README.md

 - Node.js **22.x** (Hardhat 3 warns on Node 20)
 - `npm` 10+
-- Optional: a Base Sepolia RPC endpoint and funded deployer key for testnet deployments
+- Optional: a Polygon Amoy RPC endpoint and funded deployer key for testnet deployments

 ### Clone the repo